Skip to Content

 Dixon Lake is a beautiful camping spot with 45 campsites.
 The lake is excellent for fishing and has flush toilets and drinking water.
 The amphitheater is a great place to relax and listen to the sound of the water.

 You can fish from the shore, from a dock, or from a boat at Dixon Lake.
-There are many recreational areas close by, such as Elfin Forest Recreational Reserve, Del Dios Highland County Preserve, and Lake Hodges.
+Many recreational areas are nearby, such as Elfin Forest Recreational Reserve, Del Dios Highland County Preserve, and Lake Hodges.

 Camping grounds at Dixon Lake are open year-round.
 The campsites are available on a first-come, first-served basis.
-There is no cost to camp here, but there is a fee to enter the park.
+There is no cost to camp here but a fee to enter the park.

 Dixon Lake